Chester and Gus in Youtube and Read Aloud

 The joy of truly connecting, realizing that you are, in fact, making a positive difference, is priceless and my hope is that this book will empower readers to make that kind of connection.
 Chester certainly got his reward for all he did, his person, Gus.

-1) What a groovy way to introduce autism to a immature reader who doesn't necessarily know what that means!
+...more1) What a groovy way to introduce autism to a immature reader who doesn't necessarily know what that means!
 By having Chester, our canine narrator, larn almost Gus and how he thinks, kids (and adults!) can run across a genuine, judgment costless exploration of how autism can manifest.
 Dogs love unconditionally, so having a narrator that loves Gus and just accepts his differences is a great way

-i) What a great way to introduce autism to a young reader who doesn't necessarily know what that means!
+I really loved this book!
+I'thou probably going to put this every bit a Staff Pick at the bookstore I work at for a few reasons:i) What a great way to introduce autism to a young reader who doesn't necessarily know what that means!
 By having Chester, our canine narrator, acquire about Gus and how he thinks, kids (and adults!) can see a genuine, judgment free exploration of how autism can manifest.
 Dogs love unconditionally, then having a narrator that loves Gus and simply accepts his differences is a not bad way to increase a reader's awareness and agreement of people with autism.
 (For instance, instead of thinking things like, "Gus doesn't similar me virtually him.
 That's weird."
 Chester thinks in terms of "Gus doesn't like me near him.
 I wonder why?
 I'll keep my distance until I figure it out." which leads to objective thinking about the situation and not negative judgment.)

 2) This book is likewise about fright - the parents' fearfulness for the safety and happiness of their son, Chester'southward fear of loud noises, the school administration'due south fear of disruption to routine, etc. But they are all presented as reasonable and valid, and they are overcome, to varying degrees.
 There's also a great fleck about conviction betwixt Penny and Chester towards the end of the book, and I like how this volume stresses that you lot don't take to exist super confident or never agape to exist loved.